Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 Regular watering is needed, even during the winter.
 Water regularly during the warmer months while relying on rainwater whenever possible.
 In the winter, keep the soil moist.

 NOTE: Add liquid fertilizer during the summer.
-Feed the plant once every two weeks to supply it with extra nutrients.
+Feed these prayer plants once every two weeks to supply it with extra nutrients.

 Soil and Transplanting Fishbone Prayer Plants